harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!reminder] `extern` keyword means "look elsewhere for definition".

-- While this approach does solve the duplication problem that the "global constants as internal variables" approach has, its downside is that the constants are evaluated at runtime - meaning, limited opportunities for optimization.
+- While this approach does solve the duplication problem that the "global constants as internal variables" approach has, its downside is that the constants are evaluated at runtime - meaning, optimization opportunities are limited.

 ### Global constants as inline variables (C++17)